 6. Donate, Donate, Donate!

 We can make a big difference in our personal relationships, but movements don’t run on friendship alone — they also need monetary support.
-This Pride Month, support LGBTQ mental health by donating to LGBTQ-friendly mental health and anti-discrimination organizations like Fenway Health, the Anti-Violence Project, and Trans Lifeline.
+This Pride Month, support LGBTQ mental health by donating to LGBTQ-friendly mental health and anti-discrimination organizations like the Trevor Project, the Anti-Violence Project, and Trans Lifeline.

 As the bright colors of Pride fill the streets with joy, LGBTQ people and their allies take heart in a sense of community and belonging.
 When the confetti has cleared and the parade has ended, allies have a big role to play in making sure LGBTQ visibility isn’t just for one day.
 The more actively you advocate for the mental health and wellbeing of the LGBTQ community by raising awareness and supporting your loved ones, the closer we all come to making sure LGBTQ mental health is a reality every day of the year.

-Are you an LGBTQ or questioning person in distress?
+Are you an LGBTQIA+ or questioning person in distress?
 Reach out.
-The below numbers are confidential, LGBTQ-friendly hotlines dedicated to helping people just like you.
+The below numbers are confidential, LGBTQIA-friendly hotlines dedicated to helping people just like you.